 How can I get the most out of my plan?

-Whilst the plan is in draft form, you will have 15 days to suggest any changes you would like to be considered.
-Once the local authority have received these they should issue a final plan as soon as possible, whether or not they agree with your proposed changes.
+Whilst the plan is in draft form, you will have 15 days to suggest any changes you would like to be considered and you can request to meet with them.